bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/013-gitignore-file.md

 # Gitignore

-In some cases you might not want to commit some of your files to Git due to security reasons.
+In some cases, you might not want to commit some of your files to Git due to security reasons.

-For example if you have a config file where you have all of your database credentials and other sensitive secrets, you should never add it to Git and push it to GitHub as other people will be able to get hold of that sensitive information.
+For example, if you have a config file where you have all of your database credentials and other sensitive secrets, you should never add it to Git and push it to GitHub as other people will be able to get hold of that sensitive information.

 To do so, you need to have a `gitignore` file which includes a list of all of the files and directories that should be excluded from your Git repository.
-In this chapter you will learn how to do that!
+In this chapter, you will learn how to do that!

 ### Ignoring a specific file

-Let's have a look at the following example if you had a `PHP` project and a file called `config.php` which stores your database connection string details like username, password, host, etc.
+Let's have a look at the following example if you had a `PHP` project and a file called `config.php`, which stores your database connection string details like username, password, host, etc.

 In order to exclude that file from your git project, you could create a file called `.gitignore` inside your project's directory: